 Spend five minutes just sitting still and breathing.
 Meditation can make you feel happier, lower your blood pressure, and even improve your focus and concentration.
 To start meditating, simply sit or lie down and breathe normally, focusing on each inhale and exhale.
+(This Oak and Reed Zabuton Roll-Up Meditation Cushion is great if you need extra sit-support.)
 For guided practices, check out the mindfulness meditations from Breethe, available in the WW app.

 12. Put on a happy face.